-AHC has internal controls in place, which include access and approval authority based on the security profile in the ONESolution financial system.
+AHC has internal controls in place that include access and approval authority based on the security profile in the ONESolution financial system.
 State and federal funding is applied to the appropriate unrestricted or restricted accounts according to the Budget and Accounting Manual (BAM), the Chancellor's Office, and the Federal Office of Management and Budget (OMB).
-Financial information for all funds is provided to the Board of Trustees each month as part of the regular AHC Board of Trustees meeting.
-A revised adopted budget is provided for board approval in the spring to reflect activity that has occurred in previous months better (III.D.6-x).
+Financial information for all funds is provided to the Board of Trustees each month as part of the regular AHC Board of Trustees meeting (III.D.6-1).
+A revised adopted budget is provided for board approval in the spring to more accurately reflect activity that has occurred in previous months (III.D.6-2).

-AHC regularly engages an independent audit firm to conduct annual audits and seeks external recommendations for review of controls when appropriate (III.D.6-X).
-The district incorporates recommendations that improve operations and internal controls in a timely manner as further described in Section III.D.7 and Section III.D.8.
+AHC regularly engages an independent audit firm to conduct annual audits and seeks external recommendations for review of controls when appropriate (III.D.6-3).
+The District incorporates recommendations that improve operations and internal controls in a timely manner as further described in sections III.D.7 and 8.